-Your boat is provided with a horn which conforms with U.S. Coast Guard requirements for boats of this size.
-All class A boats are recommended to carry a hand, mouth, or whistle, as well as a power operated horn.
+Your boat should carrry a horn which conforms with U.S. Coast Guard requirements for boats of this size.
 The device should be used to promote safe passing, as well as a warning to other vessels in fog, or confined areas, or as a signal to operators of locks or drawbridges.
 Following are standard whistle signals: